ricdikulous/imx-unity-game-lessons/lessons/12-Display-the-Players-NFTs/README.md

-# Lesson 12: Display the Player's NFTs in "Trash Dash"
+# Lesson 12: Display the Player's NFTs In Game

 ## Introduction
 In today's lesson, Lesson 12, we're focusing on a critical aspect of our game development for "Trash Dash" — displaying the player's NFTs in the game.
 This follows our previous work of setting up the minting server.